Dance in Suriname: Javanese

 From the Dutch East Indies, Javanese people brought the horse dance Jaran Kepang.
 During the performance, the dancers sit on a stick horse woven from reeds.
 To the rhythm of gamelan music, they imitate a horse and rider.
 In a trance, they take on the behavior of a horse: galloping, kicking around and eating grass.

 Javanese youths in Suriname at the end of the 20th century are also mainly interested in dance music styles, such as contemporary pop-Jawa, as well as local styles like Surinamese kaseko and Caribbean merengue, and less in styles of their ancestors, such as gamelan.

 This has also created fusions.
 One example is of the traditional Javanese dance that evolved into a Surinamese modern dance style with classical, modern, jazz and Afro techniques and elements from Indian dances and the Javanese martial art pencak silat.
 The dance is accompanied by kaseko music, dressed in the Javanese selendang scarf, Javanese komprang pants, the Surinamese koto skirt, and the Creole angisa headscarf.

 Western styles

 A multitude of music from the Western world came in over the centuries, from world music to religious and light to classical.
 There were also styles that had their own further development in Suriname, including the set-dansi (related to the quadrille) by artists such as Jopie Vrieze and George Schermacher.

 In 1952, the Cultural Center Suriname (CCS) established the country's first ballet school, and from 1973 ballet education continued through independent schools, where around a thousand students were enrolled by the mid-1970s.
-In addition, from 1978 until the 1990s there was the National Ballet Suriname, and since 1986 Surinamese ballet dancers have been performing internationally from Marlène's Ballet Company.
+In addition, from 1978 until the 1990s there was the National Ballet Suriname, and since 1986 Surinamese ballet dancers have been performing internationally with Marlène's Ballet Company.
 One Surinamese form is the dogla style developed by Ilse-Marie Hajary.
 She blended jazz ballet with Afro-Caribbean movements and rhythms and added Indian movements with the hands, feet and head.